Apple event: iPhone 13 and everything we expect on Sept. 14

 When is the next Apple event?
 It will be held on Sept.
 14

 Apple typically hosts three to four events in a year with a spring event, a summer developer conference and one or two more events in the fall.
-The fall events are usually scheduled in September and October.
-The September event tends to feature new iPhone and Apple Watch upgrades, while the October event typically features Macs and iPads.
+The fall events are usually scheduled for September and October.
+The September event tends to feature new iPhones and Apple Watch upgrades, while the October event typically features new Macs and iPads.

 Although Apple has announced its latest iPhone during a September event every year since the iPhone 5 in 2012, Apple saw a change in that pattern in 2020 due to production delays during the pandemic.
 Last year's September Apple event unveiled the Apple Watch 6, Apple Watch SE and updated iPad models -- but no new iPhone.
 The company later revealed the iPhone 12 in October.
 Last year's fall Apple event was online-only due to the pandemic.
 A livestream was available as usual through the company's website.